 - If your job requires constant shoulder use then surgery for a severe injury may be preferable.

 Recovery time for a torn rotator cuff will vary depending on several factors.
 Conservative treatment has a 40-90% success rate at fixing the problem.
 Surgery often has good results, with some studies citing a 94% satisfaction rate with the surgery, resulting in lasting pain relief and improved function.
-Very extensive tears often have a poor surgical outcome, however this injury is thankfully quite rare.
-If you are older, it will take you longer to heal.
+Very extensive tears often have a poor surgical outcome, however, this injury is thankfully quite rare.
+If you are older, it will take longer to heal.